Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Simulation Study

 \subsubsection{Performance Measures}

 The primary outcome is the coverage of 95\% prediction intervals.
-Typically, a prediction interval should achieve nominal coverage.
-However, under no heterogeneity, 100\% coverage is desirable, reflecting that the interval covers the common effect $\mu$ which coincides with the future effects $\tnj$.
-In each iteration $s$, the estimated coverage corresponds to the proportion of future effects $\tnj$ which lie between the limits of the prediction interval:
+While nominal coverage is generally targeted, under no heterogeneity ($\iota^2 = 0\%$), 100\% coverage indicates that the interval covers the common effect $\mu$ which coincides with future effects $\tnj$.
+In each iteration, the estimated coverage is the proportion of future effects falling within the prediction interval \([I_\ell, I_u]\), i.e., $\frac{1}{10{,}000} \sum_{j = 1}^{10{,}000} \mathbf{1}\{ I_\ell \le \tnj \le I_u \}$.
+We run 4000 iterations per scenario, based on pilot studies to ensure a Monte Carlo error of the mean coverage of at most $0.005$ (Web Appendix~D).

-The variance is maximized for a coverage of $0.5$, inducing a maximum within-iteration standard error of 0.005.
-To account for between-iteration variability, the variance was estimated from pilot studies and was as large as $0.05$ in simulations with 2500 iterations.
-To achieve sufficient precision we require the Monte Carlo standard error for the mean coverage ($\coverage$) to be at maximum $0.005$.
-We estimate the required number of iterations as:

-To ensure precise estimates even if results differ from pilot scenarios, we increased the iterations to 4000.

-Secondary outcomes include skewness and width of 95\% prediction intervals.
-Skewness is evaluated by correlating prediction interval skewness $\beta$ with the skewness of effect estimates and true effects using Pearson's correlation coefficient, and by quantifying sign agreement using Cohen's kappa.
-Effect estimate skewness is computed as Fisher's weighted skewness coefficient \citep{ferschl1980deskriptive}:

-Setting $\hsi$ to one yields Fisher's (unweighted) skewness coefficient, which is used to estimate skewness of true effects.
-The HTS prediction interval, due to its additive construction always being symmetric, has always zero skewness.

-The continuous ranked probability score (CRPS; \citealp{matheson1976scoring, gneiting2007strictly}) is used to evaluate the entire predictive distribution.
-It is a strictly proper scoring rule, applied here to all simulated future outcomes $\tnj$ with the average score still being strictly proper, and simultaneously captures calibration and sharpness \citep{gneiting2008assessing}.
-Lower values indicate better predictive performance.
-The CRPS can be written as:

-where $\theta_0$ denotes an observed future outcome, and $\tnstarone$ and $\tnstartwo$ are independent random variables distributed according to the predictive distribution.
-Our simulation imposes substantial computational demands, since each predictive distribution must be evaluated against 10{,}000 future effects. \citet{gneiting2008assessing} proposed the \emph{energy score}, an extension of the CRPS to multivariate settings, which is computed using a Monte Carlo approximation.
-We adopt this approximation to the univariate CRPS and approximate it for a single $\theta_0$ as: